-Ned Christie was born December 14, 1852 in Rabbit Trap, Cherokee Nation, Indian Territory, now known as Wauhilla, Oklahoma.
+Ned Christie was born December 14, 1852 in the Goingsnake District of the Cherokee Nation.
 He was born into the Bird Clan, and growing up around his father, became very interested in Cherokee Nation politics.
-He also became a renowned blacksmith and gunsmith.
+Christie was a renowned blacksmith and gunsmith.
 Known by the members of his community as a gentleman, he became well known for his Cherokee Marble skills.
 He was elected a Cherokee Senator (also known as Executive Councilor) in 1885 during the administration of Chief Dennis Bushyhead.

-He was known on the legislative floor as a staunch advocate for Tribal Sovereignity, as agreed to in treaties with the United States, and was against the railroads entering Cherokee Nation jusridiction, as well as the impending allotment of Cherokee lands in severalty to the Cherokee People.
-Upon the burning of the Cherokee National Female Seminary, a beautiful school building which provided free education to young Cherokee women, he traveled to Tahleqauh (the Capitol of the Cherokee Nation) to attend a special council meeting regarding the fire.
+Christie was known on the legislative floor as a staunch advocate for Tribal Sovereignty, as agreed to in treaties with the United States.
+He was against the railroads entering Cherokee Nation jurisdiction, as well as the impending allotment of Cherokee lands in severalty to the Cherokee People.
+Upon the burning of the Cherokee National Female Seminary, a beautiful school building which provided education to young Cherokee women, he traveled to Tahlequah (Capitol of the Cherokee Nation) to attend a special council meeting regarding the fire.

-While in town, on May 4, 1887, a U.S. Deputy Marshal named Dan (or Dave) Maples was killed.
-Because Christie was seen in the vicinity, as it was common to camp and visit around the Town Branch creek where Maples was camped, he was accused by John Parris as having been the shooter.
-Ned immediately, upon learning of the accusation, approached several important people in the Cherokee Nation, including his father Watt who was an former Senator, and decided to return to Wauhilla and attempt to garner evidence in his defense.
+While in town, on May 4, 1887, U.S. Deputy Marshal Dan Maples was killed near Town Branch creek, also a common place to camp and visit around.
+Christie was seen in the vicinity of Town Branch and was accused by John Parris as being the shooter.
+Parris, along with four other individuals, were also implicated in the murder of deputy Maples.
+After learning of the accusation, Christie immediately approached several leaders in the Cherokee Nation, including his father Watt, who was a former Senator.
+Christie decided to return to Wauhilla and attempt to garner evidence in his defense.

-Judge Isaac Parker, Fort Smith Federal Judge known as the "Hanging Judge," assumed jurisdiction since it was one of his white Marshals who had been killed.
-For five years, scores of possemen were unable to apprehend Christie although he never left his home.
-His home, however, was eventually burned to the ground.
+The Federal Court for the Western District of Arkansas in Fort Smith, under Judge Isaac C Parker, also known as the "Hanging Judge," assumed jurisdiction since it was a U.S. deputy marshal who was killed.
+Fearing he would not receive a fair trial, Christie refused to turn himself in to the federal court.
+For almost five years, scores of deputy marshals and their possemen were unable to apprehend Christie, although he never left his home.
+However, during one the attempts to apprehend Christie, his home was burned to the ground.

-The body was then shipped by train to Fort Gibson, Indian Territory where his father Watt and brother James claimed the remains.
+Christie’s body was then shipped by train to Fort Gibson, Indian Territory where his father Watt claimed the remains.
 He was taken by wagon to Wauhilla, and laid to rest.
 As his father said, when Ned was killed, "He was a brave man."
-In the early 1900's, a witness came forward and Ned Christie was cleared of any alleged involvement in the shooting.
-Even though Cherokee People regard Ned Christie and a martyr and patriot, and even though he was cleared of any involvement for a crime which he was never convicted of or tried for, many history and reference books continue to refer to Ned as a notorious criminal, gangleader and murderer.
+In 1918, a witness to the 1887 murder of Maples came forward and Ned Christie was cleared of any involvement in the shooting.
+Although Cherokee People regard Ned Christie as a patriot, many history and reference books continue to refer to him as a notorious outlaw and murderer.

 “He was a very clever man.
 If he had been a soldier, he would have been one of the greatest of generals.
 Ned Christie was one of the bravest of the Southwest.”